Suk-Be/fullstack-homepage/backend/README.md

 };
 ```

-To make the mui Button interface easier to read we refacor the component
+To make the mui Button interface easier to read we refactor the component

 ```tsx
 // not refactored